 Traveling to Isle Royale Takes Time and is Weather Dependent

 All visitors who travel to Isle Royale must cross Lake Superior's vast, cold waters.
-Travel times one-way range from 25-45 minutes on the seaplane service.
-On the ferries, travel times one-way range from 1 hour and 45 minutes to 5 1/2 hours, depending upon which service you choose.
+Travel times one-way range from 35-45 minutes on the seaplane service.
+On the ferries, travel times one-way range from 1.5 hours to 7 hours, depending upon departure and arrival location.
 Ferry crossings can be flat calm, or rough and bumpy.
 Inclement weather on Lake Superior can cause ferry services to be delayed or cancelled.
 Fog, storms, and wind on the mainland or island can cause seaplane services to be delayed or cancelled.

 Cell Phone Service is Unreliable - Do Not Depend on it for Your Trip